Network Security: Definition and Meaning

 Network security isn’t just about having the right tools—it’s a combination of several essential elements working together to keep your data safe:

-These are the technical building blocks—like firewalls, antivirus programs, and monitoring systems—that protect your network from attacks. - Security Policies & Procedures:
+The technical underlying structures, which can include firewalls, antivirus programs, and monitoring tools, protect your network from compromises.

 Together, these components create a strong foundation for protecting your network against evolving cyber threats.